"The play's the thing" -Hamlet, William Shakespeare

 More recently, during the COVID lock downs, online play reading group activity soared.
 Here at WICE we thought this would be a very nice addition to our Literature program, and a recent survey of WICE members indicated that there's a real interest in it.

-WICE's "From Page to Stage" group currently meets on the 1st Friday of the month is a willing member's apartment, where members read a play out loud and discuss it afterwards.
+WICE's "Living Room Players" group currently meets once a month in a willing member's apartment, where a play is distributed, members take on roles and read the play out loud, and then discuss it afterwards.
 The group looks for plays to read with the following qualities:

 • Available in English